olegmishutin/YouTube-Downloader/README.md

-# Youtube Downloader for Linux
+# YouTube Downloader for Linux

+*Launch on Linux*

+1. switch the branch to **linux**.
+2. download and unzip the archive.
+3. open unziped folder in the console.
+4. run the command `./main`.

 More info in the main branch.
-Download and unzip the archive, then open the folder in the console and run the command `./main`.